Explore

 The basic steps of the software creation are market analysis, project planning, design, development, QA testing, release, and maintenance.

-If the software development cycle is more or less stable, the development process may vary depending on the project requirements, timeline, methodology used, etc. Today, the most popular methodologies are Scrum, Agile, and Agile-based models because they are flexible enough to meet modern requirements.
+If the software development life cycle is more or less stable, the development process may vary depending on the project requirements, timeline, methodology used, etc. Today, the most popular methodologies are Scrum, Agile, and Agile-based models because they're flexible enough to meet modern requirements.